Gayatri0222/Bollywood-Trend-Dashboard/README.md

 1. Load the data: Import the boolywood trend dataset.xlsx file into Power BI.
 2. Transform the Data: In Power BI > Power Query Editor, Check for any missing or incorrect value.
 3. Apply filter and neccesary filters and slicers for the visaulization, and prepare your dashboard.

+ # Conclusion
+ The Bollywood Trends Analysis in Power BI reveals key insights into industry dynamics.
+Directors like Zoya Akhtar and Rajkumar Hirani lead in box office earnings, while genres such as sports and drama show high average earnings.
+Trends in ratings and title counts highlight audience preferences, indicating evolving tastes across directors and genres.